getindata/gid-mdp-workshop/Session 3 - hands-on excercises.md

 For that you can follow step-by-step instruction presented below:
 **Step 1.**
-Inside your JupyterLab notebook launch VSCode and navigate to your project.
+From JupyterLab launcher click on `VSCode` icon and navigate to your project.
 Create new local branch by clicking on the Git icon on lower-left side of the screen:

 <img src="https://user-images.githubusercontent.com/97670480/192233080-d03f3863-0f3c-4be8-a75e-e0a0c196072f.png"  width="40%" height="40%">

-and typing new branch name (this step executes the `git branch checkout` CLI command equivalent for VSCode):
+and type new branch name (this step executes the `git branch checkout` CLI command equivalent for VSCode):

 <img src="https://user-images.githubusercontent.com/97670480/192233893-4d7ce5d0-30d9-4618-868f-025585f255e2.png"  width="40%" height="40%">